Orange county Community request for information

 Once the second HeatSmart Orange Community is selected, the HeatSmart Orange Campaign Team will begin the process of selecting CH&C installers through a separate Request for Proposal (RFP) process.
 The selected CH&C installers will provide, at a minimum, competitive pricing, home CH&C assessments, collaboration in community outreach, and installation services.
 The selected HeatSmart Orange Community and selected installers, with support from the HeatSmart Orange Campaign Team, will develop and implement an approximately 20-week community outreach campaign with the goal of dramatically increasing the number of existing CH&C installations in the HeatSmart Orange Community.

 For questions regarding the RFI, we encourage interested communities to contact Carolyn Cassata at or 914-302-7300, ext 8107.

 How do I determine if my community has a Clean Energy Communities designation?

 You can check the list here.
 This is only one of the possible qualifications a community can have for HeatSmart.
 While more than one qualification is notable, only one is required.

 Who has to apply on behalf of a community?

 A strong application will have two main components: municipal support and a core volunteer team.
-There is an outline of roles beginning on page 11 of the RFI document.
 These parties will work together to submit the application.
 Energize NY offers application assistance and, if requested, will come to you for a working session.